-The Company shall pay the Union an amount equal to 3% of each Employee's total gross earnings as an Administration Fee.
+The Company shall pay the Union an amount equal to three percent (3%) of each Employee's total gross earnings as an Administration Fee.
 The Company shall forward this payment directly to the Union on a weekly basis with a complete remittance breakdown.
+Notwithstanding Schedule "D", the Administration Fee is payable for all Employees (except approved Trainees) working in the bargaining unit regardless of membership in the Union.